Last Updated on May 5, 2023

 - To start off with, let’s take a look at the build quality and features of the Nikon D3400.

-- Now if you’ve ever used a Nikon DSLR before, you’ll feel right at home with the D3400.
+- If you’ve ever used a Nikon DSLR, you’ll feel right at home with the D3400.
 It’s got that familiar Nikon feeling with the majority of the buttons placed vertically on the left of the screen.

 - Even compared to the previous Nikon D3300, the D3400 is now even lighter, coming in at 395 grams vs 430 grams.
 Now that might not sound like too much, but if that gets you out taking more photos and enjoying photography more, I think that’s great.